Best in Manufacturing – September 29, 2020

-This concept was rose on a joint meeting by Hong Kong and Shanghai Banking Corporation Limited (HSBC), Serai Limited and Bangladesh Garments Manufacturers and Exporters Association (BGMEA) in early September.
+This concept was rose on a joint meeting by Hong Kong and Shanghai Banking Corporation Limited (HSBC), Serai Limited, and Bangladesh Garments Manufacturers and Exporters Association (BGMEA) in early September.

 Digitization can reinforce Bangladesh’s leading position

 The Bangladeshi garment industry has a long history.
-At the meeting, the discussants said the current disruption in global garment supply chain gives Bangladeshi garment industry a chance to reinforce its position as a leading garment exporter.
+At the meeting, the discussants said the current disruption in the global garment supply chain gives the Bangladeshi garment industry a chance to reinforce its position as a leading garment exporter.

 Rubana Huq, the president of BGMEA, said:

-The industry can only retain and better its position by restructuring its capabilities, adapting to the new consumerism, responding to needs of lean manufacturing, reduced lead time, and online engagement.
+The industry can only retain and better its position by restructuring its capabilities, adapting to the new consumerism, responding to the needs of lean manufacturing, reduced lead time, and online engagement.
 Effective B2B is one of the most effective ways ahead.